Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - You may load the Windows 7 Virtual Machine by double-clicking it

-By following these steps, an exact copy of your Windows 7 installation should now be available within VirtualBox in the form of a Virtual Machine.
+By following these steps, an exact copy of your Windows 7 installation should now be available in VirtualBox as a Virtual Machine.

-You can load and use it as a regular physical version of Windows 7, except it will be in a more contained environment where pretty much nothing can go wrong.
+You can load and use it as a regular physical version of Windows 7, except it will be in a more contained environment where nothing can go wrong.

-Additionally, in the events that something does manage to go wrong, you can always roll back the virtual machine to a safer state as if nothing happened.
+Additionally, in the event that something does manage to go wrong, you can always roll back the virtual machine to a safer state as if nothing happened.

 Did you find this article useful?
-Let us know what you think about virtual machines in the comment section below.
+In the comment section below, let us know what you think about virtual machines.